ZhouZ-1/csesoc-courses/README.md

 - [x] Add credits
 - [x] Popup alert with link to channel when course is selected
 - [ ] Display course name when hovering over a course
+- [ ] Search bar to filter courses by keyword.
+Courses are greyed out on larger screens and removed on smaller screens.
+- [ ] Filter courses by term.
+Courses are greyed out on larger screens and removed on smaller screens.
 - [ ] Instructions and images on how to add and remove courses in the discord channel

+## Known issues

+- On mobile, the slash commands do not work when the channel has been opened recently.
+A potential fix would be for the CSESoc Discord Bot team to implement adding roles by monitoring the chat for a regex pattern that triggers the role add process, like how it was with the previous bot.

 ## Contributing